libraz/node-mygram-client/docs/en/api-reference.md

 **Returns:** Promise resolving to SearchResponse

 **Throws:**
+- `InputValidationError` - If the query contains control characters or exceeds the configured length limit
 - `ConnectionError` - If not connected
 - `TimeoutError` - If request times out
 - `ProtocolError` - If server returns an error